syncfusion-content/javascript-docs/js/api/ejSplitter.md

-Specify properties for each pane.
+Specify properties for each pane like paneSize, minSize, maxSize, collapsible, resizable.